bg-write/chatGPT-cheatsheet/README.md

 [Return to top](#top)

+This section introduces the actual use of ChatGPT's API and reviews our beginner examples found in `chat_cli.py` and `chat_ui.py`.
+We'll explore these concepts further in the [API Reference](#api-reference) section.

 ### Overview of Features

 ChatGPT is unique in how much it can offer to users.
 Notable features include: